 Tip Five: Be patient, but be a go-getter.

 Sometimes I feel like you’ve done everything you possibly can to get great paid, but nothing is coming your way.
 Your portfolio is locked down, you’ve connected with so many inspiring people, and you’re sharing your progress with the world, but still nothing.
 There will (without a doubt) be moments of this during your career, so brace yourself and arm yourself with a game plan.
 During these down times I like to reach out to other freelancers and dream up some collaborations.
 I also like to reach back out to past clients and see if they are needing additional help.
 Be proactive and keep moving.
 This too shall pass.

 Tip Six: Remember to make regular updates.

 I’m failing miserably in this department.
 My online portfolio (here) hasn’t been updated in over a year.
-I’ve been working on a whole website re-design for what seems like ages and I wanted to update with that relaunch.
+I’ve been working on a whole website re-design for what seems like ages and I wanted to update with that relaunch, and improve the marketing results using tools as the one you can find in this WPengine review online.
 Excuses…Excuses.
 It’s really important that your online portfolio be updated a few times a year.
 Currently, some of my favorite projects aren’t even online…which is not doing anything for me.

 I hope you guys enjoyed these tips for gaining a client base you’re dreamy about and creating a portfolio to reflect your growth.
-If you’ve discovered any other ways to help gain dream clients, my ears are open.
+If you’ve discovered any other ways to help gain dream clients my ears are open, such as for example the use of auto transport leads is a great option for this.
 Send em my way!